WBE

 Intercollegiate Wine Business Invitational

-NEW GUIDELINES FOR 2024!
+NEW PRODUCT GUIDELINES FOR 2025!

-You and your teamates are working at an established and successful winery.
-You have been selected by executive management to research, prepare, and present a New Product Proposal for 10,000 to 25,000 cases (master case must be the equivalent of 12 bottles, 750 ml) of a new, oak-aged red, white, rose or orange wine for a an established US winery with 90% of the wine to be sold through the 3-tier national distribution system.
 This project challenges your team to apply your knowledge of new product ideation, wine production, marketing, sales, and business strategy to develop a unique wine concept that aligns with the winery's brand and market position.
 From selecting grape varieties and crafting a distinctive flavor profile to designing packaging and outlining a go-to-market strategy.
 Students will gain hands-on experience in bringing a wine product from concept to proposal.
-This exercise is designed to enhance your understanding of the wine industry but also sharpens your skills in strategic thinking, creativity, and business planning.
+This exercise is designed to enhance your understanding of the wine industry while also sharpening your skills in strategic thinking, creativity, and business planning.

 HOW IT WORKS

-3. Create Your Brand & Product define your wine type and style, label artwork, logo, messaging, and story.
+3. Create Your Brand & Product define your wine type and style, packaging, label artwork, logo, messaging, and story.

-4. Build Your New Product Proposal business plan (We provide instructions, guidance, the business plan template, links to gov't regulations, and online financial workbooks).
+4. Build Your New Product Proposal business plan (We provide instructions, guidance, the rquired business plan template, links to gov't regulations, and online financial workbooks).

 6. Awards Announced and Grades Provided to the Team instructors!

-All Student Resources (docs, PDFs) available here.
+All Student Resources (docs, PDFs) available here

-KEY DATES FOR 2024
+KEY DATES FOR 2025

-Registration is now OPEN until October 4, 2024!
+Registration is now OPEN until October 3, 2025!
 Register

-October 4 - LAST CALL REGISTRATION! - Team Registrations Deadline
+October 3 (Friday) - LAST CALL REGISTRATION! - Team Registrations Deadline

-November 9 - Final project submissions - Business Plan, Financials, and Labels submitted
+November 10 (Monday) - Final project submissions - Business Plan, Financials, and Labels submitted

 EACH TEAM SUBMITS: